gilch/hissp/docs/style_guide.rst

 Code was made for the human, not only for the machine, otherwise we'd all still be writing programs in binary.
-Style is not merely a matter of aesthetics.
+Style is a practical matter,
+not mere aesthetics.
-Consistency lifts a burden from the mind, and, with experience, improves human performance.
+Consistency lifts a burden from the mind, improving the performance of the human.
-Style is a practical matter.

-Code is written once, and rewritten many times.
+Code is written once, but rewritten many times.
+Code is *read* more than it is written, and often by multiple individuals.
+Therefore,
-It is *read* much more than it is written, and often by multiple individuals, so making code easy to read and edit is that much more important than making it easy to write.
+making code easy to read and edit is much more important than making it easy to write.
 Learning style is as much about learning to *read* code as it is about learning to write it.

 Style is the starting point for legibility,